questions about the lectures (amsterdam programME)

 No. The first weeks of the minor are very intensive.
 In the first week we will determine the list of participants and form the teams.
 As of day one, you will have 4 subjects twice a week, assignments to work on, presentations to prepare etc. Hence, you will not have much opportunity to ‘catch up’.
 Therefore, we expect you to participate in the programme as of the first (Mon)day of the minor (the first day of the week prior to the start of the semester).
 If you cannot meet that requirement, we suggest that you enrol in the following semester.

-On the website it is mentioned that we have 7 weeks, 4 days rostered (intense preparation programme) and 1 month on location (Shanghai): Mo-Fr 8:30 - 13:00 classes.
+On the website it is mentioned that we have 7 weeks, 4 days rostered (intense preparation programme) and 1 month on location (Asia): Mo-Fr 8:30 - 13:00 classes.
 Afternoons reserved for business appointments.
 Does this mean the duration of this minor is a total of 3 months?

 No. The full duration of the course is 6 months.
 (There are also holidays during the semester).
-For the conclusion of the programme upon return from the mission (writing the final report and presenting your findings at the commissioning organization) there are no scheduled classes.
+For the conclusion of the programme upon return from the mission (writing the final report and presenting your findings (Debrief) at the commissioning organization) there are no scheduled classes.

 What kind of subjects can I expect during the minor?